 But this was one of our earliest rules.
+We can’t go back home to pick something up if we forgot to bring it.
 Your car becomes a slow, low-flying airplane to your holiday destination – and if you forgot your toothbrush, you can’t very well ask the pilot to turn the plane around.
 You’ll only be gone a night or two, and you can always go out and purchase a replacement for whatever little toiletries you may have left behind.
 This rule forces you to chillax and sever that tie to home.
 If you keep running back home to pick things up, you’re not really on vacation.

 3. Bring Your Camera.